41m5/41m5/README.md

 → Over the past three years I’ve been following an ever-growing interest in coding, product and UX.

-→ I'm looking for opportunities to develop my new skills in full stack development.

 ### My tech stack